Federated Learning

 Federated learning enables multiple actors to build a common, robust machine learning model without sharing data, thus allowing to address critical issues such as data privacy, data security, data access rights and access to heterogeneous data.

-We suport Federated Averaging and Split Learning implementations.
+We support Federated Averaging and Split Learning implementations.

 Split learning attains high resource efficiency for distributed deep learning in comparison to Federated Averaging by splitting the models architecture across distributed entities.
 It only communicates activations and gradients just from the split layer unlike other popular methods that share weights/gradients from all the layers.
 Split learning requires no raw data sharing; either of labels or features.

-Find out more at Split Learning page at the MIT Media Lab's Split website.
+Learn more on the Split Learning page at the MIT Media Lab’s website.

 Federated Averaging, how it works?